Iriga: Language

 Irigueños or people of Iriga speak Rinconada Bikol.
 Irigueños of Austronesian lineage use the Iriga variant while the indigenous and aboriginal groups of Agta or Negritos use the Agta variant of the language.
 Filipino and English are also understood and spoken because they are taught in the education system.
 Bikol Central is also commonly understood and spoken in the Rinconada area as it is used by the Catholic church and the local TV station centered at Naga.
+Some older residents have some capacity to speak and understand Spanish as it was a compulsory subject in Philippine schools until 1987.

 Religion

 The majority of the city residents are Roman Catholic.
 The Archdiocese of Caceres has several parishes and churches in the city.
-The biggest church can be found at the center of the city (Saint Anthony of Padua) and the Lourdes grotto symbolizes the long history of Catholicism in Iriga.
-Tinagba, a harvest festival can be seen a fusion of folk tradition and Catholic saint celebration.
+The biggest church is the Saint Anthony of Padua Parish Church (Iriga Church) found in the city proper area, while the Lourdes grotto symbolizes the long history of Catholicism in Iriga.
+Tinagba, a harvest festival, can be seen a fusion of folk tradition and Catholic saint celebration.

 Iglesia ni Cristo is the largest minority religion in the city.
 The INC's district office of ecclesiastical district of Camarines Southeast (CSE) is located in Barangay San Nicolas.
 The office oversees the church members in Rinconada and Partido areas in Camarines Sur, and Burias island in Masbate.
 Thus, a large number of INC members can be found in the city.
 At present, Iglesia ni Cristo has four local congregations and two extensions in Iriga.

 Islam is a new religion in the city and most of its members are immigrants from Mindanao island.
 LDS Church members are also numerous, as well as Jehovah's Witnesses.
 Baptist adherents are also active in the city.

 Economy

-Iriga is the 4th largest economy in the entire Bicol region, and May soon become a Major Economic hub in the future.
+Iriga is the 4th largest economy in the entire Bicol region, and may soon become a major economic hub in the future.

 Iriga City Public Market is one of the busiest in the region which makes the city as the center of commerce in Rinconada district.
 The old Public Market was redesigned and reconstructed in 2010 and now hosts LCC supermarket, many local shops and several national chain restaurants.
 Sold at the new public market are locally grown and harvested organic produce such as tilapia harvested from nearby Lake Buhi and Lake Bato.
 Salt water fresh and dried fish from neighboring Balatan coast are sold in abundance in the market.
 Gift shops offering locally manufactured products made from local hemp, pili nut, bamboo and coconut are offered to local and foreign tourists.